 Number 2- Peter Bondra

-The Washington Capitals legend became somewhat of a journeyman during his last few NHL seasons, playing for three teams in his last three seasons.
-After playing for the Thrashers during the 2005-06 season, Bondra still managed to post 39 points in 60 games.
+The Washington Capitals legend became somewhat of a journeyman during his last few NHL campaigns, playing for three teams in his last three seasons.
+After suiting up for the Thrashers during the 2005-06 season, Bondra still managed to post 39 points in 60 games.
 Unsure about continuing his playing career in 2006-07, he eventually signed a one-year deal with the Blackhawks on December 10, 2006.
-He scored five goals and 14 points in 37 games, his first being the 500th goal of his career, making him the fourth Blackhawk to accomplish that feat. at season’s end, Bondra retired with 1,081 NHL games under his belt.
+He scored five goals and 14 points in 37 games, his first being the 500th goal of his career, making him the fourth Blackhawk to accomplish that feat.
+At season’s end, Bondra retired with 1,081 NHL games under his belt.

 Number 1- Dominik Hasek